dj221ai/multiple-databases-in-django/README.md

 Steps:-

-create the project and the app normally you create n django.
+create the project and the app normally you create in django.
 Add all the apps in INSTALLED_APPS in settings.py file

 INSTALLED_APPS = [
     'contenter',